Channel and Spectrum Consumption Models for Urban Outdoor-to-Outdoor 28 GHz Wireless: SNR Coverage

-We assume the following parameters.
-The BS has a constant Tx power of $P_{\textrm{Tx}} = +${28}\thinspace{dBm} and a maximum Tx gain of {23}\thinspace{dBi}.\footnote{The resulting maximum total EIRP of $+${51}\thinspace{dBm} is comparable to that of the {28}\thinspace{GHz} phased array antenna modules~\cite{sadhu201728} to be deployed in COSMOS.} For each sidewalk, the effective Tx gain, denoted by $G_{\textrm{Tx}}$, is obtained by subtracting the median azimuth gain degradation indicated in Table~\ref{tab:meas-summary} from the maximum Tx gain.
-The UE is assumed to have a nominal Rx gain of $G_{\textrm{Rx}} = $ {11.0}\thinspace{dBi} and a noise figure of {10}\thinspace{dB}.
-We consider signal bandwidth of {800}\thinspace{MHz}.
-The resulting Rx noise floor can be calculated as $P_{\textrm{nf}} = -174 + 10\log_{10}(800 \times 10^{6}) + 10 = -75$\thinspace{dBm}.
+\addedMK{For the analysis in this section, we assume a set of system parameters.
+The BS has a TX power of $P_{\textrm{TX}} = +$28\thinspace{dBm} and TX antenna gain of 23\thinspace{dBi}.
+The resulting total EIRP of $+$51\thinspace{dBm} is comparable to that of typical 28\thinspace{GHz} phased array antenna modules~\cite{sadhu201728} suitable for deployment in an urban BS.
+The UE is assumed to have a nominal Rx gain of $G_{\textrm{RX}} = $ 3.0\thinspace{dBi} from an omnidirectional antenna and a noise figure of 10\thinspace{dB}.}

-We consider UE locations at a step size of {1}\thinspace{m} on each sidewalk.
-The median path gain for each BS and UE pair with a link distance of $d$ is obtained based on the path gain equation with slope ($n$), intercept ($b$), and RMS ($\sigma$) values given by Table~\ref{tab:meas-summary}.
-The link SNR value at each UE location with link distance of $d$ is computed as

-Fig.~\ref{fig:snr-map} shows the resulting link SNR values for individual sidewalks using color bars, where the link SNR value decreases as link distance increases.
-The range of the achievable median SNR values is also labeled for each sidewalk, with a cutoff point where the link SNR drops to below {15}\thinspace{dB}.
-In particular, 5 sidewalks have link SNR values lower than {15}\thinspace{dB} at the far end, and the smallest cufoff distance is {194}\thinspace{m} on Int-S-W. Fig.~\ref{fig:snr-map} also shows the corresponding Shannon rates that can be achieved on individual sidewalks, where the UE locations with link SNR values lower than {15}\thinspace{dB} are ignored (shaded red area).
-The results illustrate the theoretically achievable data rates in the considered area.
+\addedMK{For each sidewalk, the effective TX gain, denoted by $G_{\textrm{TX}}$, is obtained by subtracting the median azimuth gain degradation indicated in Table~\ref{tab:meas-summary} from the nominal antenna gain of 23\thinspace{dBi}.
+Given a {50}\thinspace{MHz} 5G NR FR2 channel, the resulting RX noise floor can be calculated as $P_{\textrm{N}} = -174 + 10\log_{10}(50 \times 10^{6}) + 10 = -87$\thinspace{dBm}.
+50\thinspace{MHz} represents the lower end of the available 5G NR FR2 downlink bandwidths, reflecting a likely link condition within the dense urban environment described in Section~\ref{ssec:meas-environment}.}

+\addedMK{Given this noise floor, the SNR of a given link at a distance $d$ is then computed as:}

+\addedMK{where the terms $G_\text{TX}$ and $G_\text{path}(d)$ are street-specific parameters, and the remaining terms are constant.
+Note that this expression assumes a clear channel, with the only noise present within $P_N$.
+In practice, noise may be caused by transmissions in adjacent FR2 channels, and we investigate the implications of this from the spatial point of view in Section~\ref{sec:scm}.}